I haven’t experienced imposter syndrome and that’s okay

 There are many that struggle with confidence and fear, but are they actually debilitated by “a persistent internalized fear of being exposed as a fraud?”
 Through generalizations and overuse, I worry that we are minimizing the impact on individuals that truly suffer from it.
 Instead of labelling what should be considered positive personality traits—acknowledging that we can’t be right all the time, humility, and a desire to learn—as a “syndrome,” we should talk about how we all started at zero, many full of self doubt and insecurities, and then learned and became something.
 Some progress faster than others, but a beginner’s mindset and self doubt are normal, healthy feelings that everyone experiences.

 For those that honestly deal with this, my heart goes out to you.
 Please know that there are many that can relate and many that are here to support you.
 I wish that it wasn’t trendy to talk about imposter syndrome so that we could focus more on your specific needs.
 I hope that more seasoned professionals will share the stories of their journey to provide more insight into what is normal.
 I can’t relate personally, but you have my sympathy and my commitment to help as best I can, directly and by pushing for positive change in the industry at large.

 I recently read that leaders are not pushing themselves sufficiently and are arrogant if they are not experiencing imposter syndrome.
 I find this accusation strange and quite presumptuous.
 I’ve never experienced imposter syndrome.
 I have never felt like a fraud.
 I have never felt like my accomplishments were the result of serendipitous luck.
 I have never believed that I am an inadequate and incomplete failure despite evidence that indicates I am skilled and quite successful.
-That doesn’t make me better than those that do feel that way, but it also doesn’t make me arrogant, less empathetic, or less qualified to be a good leader.
+That doesn’t make me better than those that do feel that way, but it also doesn’t make me arrogant, less sympathetic, or less qualified to be a good leader.